grscheller/neovim-notes/README.md

 * [Lua](notes/11-Lua.md)
 * [Neovim Configuration & Maintenance](notes/12-Configuration.md)

-Since Neovim has become my daily programming driver,
-I test this information against only nvim, and sometimes with the vi which comes with Arch Linux (Joy, Horton, Ritter), not vim in vi mode.
+I test this information against nvim, and sometimes with the vi which comes with Arch Linux (Joy, Horton, Ritter), not vim in vi mode.